6 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 However, if you require antibiotics for a bacterial infection on the target skin ulcer area, you may be excluded from the trial.

-What makes the ALLO-ASC-SHEET treatment unique for Epidermolysis Bullosa?
+What evidence suggests that ALLO-ASC-SHEET might be an effective treatment for Epidermolysis Bullosa?

 This trial is for individuals with dystrophic epidermolysis bullosa, confirmed by specific tests.
 Participants must have skin ulcers between 5-20 cm2 in size that are stable and not infected.
 Women who are pregnant, breastfeeding, or not using contraception if of childbearing potential cannot join.